skapichy/AIRBNB-SALES-DASHBOARD/README.md

 📌 Open to feedback and collaboration.

-## I'm Unable to upload the dataset and the pbix file because they are too large
+## I'm Unable to upload the dataset and the pbix file because they are too large will look for alterative against the normal upload